 Studio lights would definitely come in handy as well if you didn’t have enough natural light to work with.

-5. Use Styling Tweezers Instead of Your Fingers
+5. Use Styling Tweezers (Not Your Fingers)

 Styling tweezers are an important tool to have on hand for food styling.
 It allows you to move little pieces without disrupting the other pieces.
 I have this food styling kit on hand at my home studio which includes a variety of tweezers and special spoons for manipulating the ingredients.
 Having a food styling kit on hand (or just some styling tweezers) will help you be much more precise and careful.